artsiomshvedko/f/README.md

 - Can return either absolute paths or just basenames.

 **Parameters**<br>
-- path – Path to the directory to scan.
+- path – Path to the directory.
 - key – Type of items to scan (F_SCAN_ALL, F_SCAN_FILES, F_SCAN_DIRS, F_SCAN_LINKS).
 Default is F_SCAN_ALL.
 - absolute – If true, returns absolute paths; otherwise, returns basenames.
 - recursive – Whether to scan subdirectories recursively.